ereppond/housing-recommender/README.md

 2. Click on the 'Download' button that is to the left of the 'Map Homes' button.
 3. Upload favorited houses as csv to the website.

-## Information that can be entered:
-* Number of bedrooms
-* Number of bathrooms
-* Desired square footage
-* Price range
-* Job location
-* Max distance from job
-* Children?

 ----

 ## Features of the data:
 * zip-code: zip code of the house
 * bedrooms: number of bedrooms in the house